mihxil/i18n-regions/README.md

 Building
 ---
 This projects needs to build with java 11.
-It produces byte code compatible for java 8 though.
-The goal is to be compatible with [jigsaw](https://www.baeldung.com/project-jigsaw-java-modularity), which was introduces in java 9.
+It produces byte code compatible for java 8 though (besides module-info.class)  The goal is to be compatible with [jigsaw](https://www.baeldung.com/project-jigsaw-java-modularity), which was introduced in java 9.

 If you use java 11 then you can require org.meeuw.i18n.

 Testing
 ----
-Besides the usual junit test, in the [tests](tests) folder I collect some sample projects to test this stuff out by hand.
+Besides the usual junit test in [src/test](src/test), in the [tests](tests) folder I collect some sample projects to test this stuff out by hand.
 Try e.g.
 ```bash
 cd tests/springboot